 Stacey Buckelew spent most of her childhood on the east coast, where she grew up downhill skiing.
-After moving to Homer in 2007, she met my first pair of nordic skis.
+After moving to Homer in 2007, she met her first pair of nordic skis.
 It has been a learning process ever since!
-Stacey joined HWN in 2009 and quickly learned that practice, patience, and perseverance cannot only produce results, they can create lasting friendships too.
+Stacey joined KWN in 2009 and quickly learned that practice, patience, and perseverance cannot only produce results, they can create lasting friendships too.
 Stacey participates in ski race events as a way to refine technique and challenge herself athletically.
 She enjoys sharing in the training and goal-setting with others.
 Stacey has “ulu’d” in the Tour of Anchorage and raced in the elite wave of the American Birkebeiner.
 While not skiing, Stacey volunteers with the Junior Nordic program, the Skiku/Nordic Journeys ski program, serves on the Kachemak Nordic Ski Club Board, and uses distance running as a vehicle to build endurance for the ski season.